Ohmnivore/FlxShell/README.md

 Try the 'help' command to get started.

-The shell features |, >, >>, and < operators, but commands don't yet support it.
+The shell features |, >, >>, and < operators, but not all commands support it yet.
 Commands return objects, not strings, so redirection has huge potential.
+Also the shell allows you to use strings (ex: 'this is a string').
+They can be used with <, >, and | operators, but not yet as command arguments.

 ## Powered by:
 * HaxeFlixel
 * HxCLAP
 * hscript

-## Available commands:
+## Available commands (Not all commands support redirection operators yet, even if they are marked as done):
+* cat -> done
 * cd -> done
+* clip -> done
 * cp -> done
+* echo -> done
+* edit (minimalistic text editor)
 * find -> done
 * grep
 * help -> done
 * ls -> done
 * mkdir -> done
-* more
 * mv -> done
 * pwd -> done
 * rename -> done
 * rm -> done
 * rmdir -> done
+* send
 * touch -> done

 ## Keyboard shortcuts: